 The results in Table 3 show that we can accurately match a high proportion of masked records having total income above 80000.
-Due to the facts that records having total income above 80000 have a few identifying characteristics somewhat different from other records having income above 80000 and that we have many matching variables, additive noise allows more than 1000 reidentifications.
-When higher levels of additive noise were used, Kim and Winkler (1995) observed
+Due to the facts that records having total income above 80000 have a few identifying characteristics somewhat different from other records having income above 80000 and that we have many matching variables, additive noise allows more than 1000 re-identifications.
+When higher levels of additive noise were used, Kim and Winkler [14] observed a significant deterioration in the accuracy of correspondences of correlations of pairs of variables.
+The combination of swapping and additive-noise procedures used in creating the file used in the second pass has the advantage that easily re-identified records in the masked-only file are generally non-re-identifiable and that means and covariances are approximately preserved on the entire set of pairs and on important subdomains.
+We observe (Table 4) that the re-identification rate is effectively negligible in the file used in the second pass.